membraneframework/membrane_demo/camera_to_hls_nerves/README.md

 <b>Debugging</b>
 </summary>

-If any problems occured you can connect to the device and manually inspect the issue.
+If any problems occur you can connect to the device and manually inspect the issue.

 One of the possible options is connection by ssh.
 For this option to be available you have to have any ssh keys in the `~/.ssh` directory.
 Then, if your target connected to your network correctly and the device you'll be connecting with is also on the same network, run